stellaselena/PG6100-bookexam/README.md

 **Production**: Docker, Docker-compose, Netfix stack (Zuul, Eureka, Ribbon), Hystrix, RabbitMq, Redis and Postgres.

-**End to End Tests**: Testcontainers library for running Docker and Docker-Compose fir end-to-end tests.
+**End to End Tests**: Testcontainers library for running Docker and Docker-Compose for end-to-end tests.

 **Isolated Tests**:  RestAssured and Wiremock to mock other modules.